 Check out The Oregon Coast Bike Route (PDF).
 Oregon has been supporting bicycling since 1971 by developing bikeways throughout the state.
 Thousands of bicyclists enjoy the natural beauty of the Oregon Coast Bike Route annually.
 For the most part, it follows US Highway 101 as a shoulder bikeway.
 In several areas, the route departs from the main highway and follows county roads and city streets.
 These sections are closer to the ocean, are more scenic, and have lower traffic volumes and slower traffic speeds.
 Coos Bay, North Bend, Charleston is one of the areas where cyclists depart from the main highway and takes a scenic detour along the rugged coastline on Cape Arago Loop and 7 Devils Road.
 Click here for the North Bend to Bandon Oregon Coast Trail Map.

-Check out the Whiskey Run Mountain Biking Trails here.
-The Whiskey Run Mountain Bike Trails is a brand new, one-of-a-kind trail system on the Southern Oregon Coast.
+Check out the MTB Project’s online Whiskey Run Mountain Biking Trail map here.
+The Whiskey Run Mountain Bike Trails is a one-of-a-kind trail system on the Southern Oregon Coast, located between Coos Bay and Bandon.
 Ribbons of clay dirt flow and wind through the Coos County Forest in these cross-country style trails.
 Moderate climbing and fun descending make this system worth the drive to the gorgeous Southern Oregon Coast.
-The trail system is located about 10 minutes from Bandon or Coos Bay off Highway 101, in the mists of the coastal forest.
+The 30-mile trail system is located about 15 minutes south of Coos Bay off Highway 101, in the mists of the coastal forest.

-Located in an active logging forest, Whiskey Run gives visitors a view of the Coos County Forest most do not get to see - harvesting in this coastal forest while enjoying sweeping views, tranquil streams, and fern covered forest floors.
-The trails are a blend between flow and cross country style, and are great for all levels of riders with open sight lines, easy climbs, and chances to catch some air if you want.
+Located in an active logging forest, Whiskey Run gives visitors a view of the Coos County Forest most do not get to see - seeing harvesting in this coastal forest while they are enjoying sweeping views, tranquil streams, and fern-covered forest floors.
+The trails are a blend of flow and cross country style, and are great for all levels of riders with open sightlines, easy climbs, and chances to catch some air if you want.
 You’ll dip and wind through the forest in this unique South Coast environment.

 BLUE RIDGE LOOP - is a multi-use trail system that gets some motorcycle traffic.
 It is a scenic area to ride, though despite it’s elevation, views of lower areas are limited to non-existent.
 Given the different roads throughout the area, there are multiple ride options.